 In this type of donor pyramid, the middle and base of the traditional pyramid are intact, but there is no single lead donor spearheading the charge at the top, giving it a flat top.
 Without that lead donor giving you early momentum, you’ll need to identify 2 to 4 donors who can make up 20% of your campaign goal.
 Sometimes these are pooled to form a challenge or matching fund to encourage others to join in (and to disguise the fact that there is no lead donor).

 The stress in this type of campaign comes from the fact that it takes you a while to secure those top gifts and without them, you cannot move on to the next phase of solicitations.
 It also forces you to inform a lot more people about your campaign and your initial goal before you have the confidence you will succeed.

 - HOUR GLASS PYRAMID

 This strategy also requires a longer timeline.
-The money from the smaller gifts is going to add up much slower and time required to make the higher volume of solicitations will contribute to a longer campaign.
-If you don’t plan for this and ensure that your leadership understands the challenge, the plan and the schedule, you can end up with people having the false perception that the campaign is stalled, when it may in fact be going exactly as you expected.
+The money from the smaller gifts is going to add up much slower and the time required to make the higher volume of solicitations will contribute to a longer campaign.
+If you don’t plan for this and ensure that your leadership understands the challenge, the plan, and the schedule, you can end up with people having a false perception that the campaign is stalled, when it may in fact be going exactly as you expected.